The Difference: Monjayaki vs Okonomiyaki Pancake

 Since Monjayaki batter is seasoned with Worcestershire sauce before cooking, there is no additional sauce for Monjayaki.

-As for Okonomiyaki, once the batter mixture is cooked through, Okonomiyaki sauce and mayonnaise are typically applied on the pancake.
+Meanwhile, as for Okonomiyaki, after the batter mixture is cooked through, Okonomiyaki sauce and mayonnaise are usually applied to the pancake.

-Okonomiyaki sauce is similar to Worcester sauce, but it is thicker, richer and sweeter than Worcester sauce as the Japanese brown sauce contains various fruit purees in addition to vegetables.
+Okonomiyaki sauce is similar to Worcester sauce, but it is thicker, sweeter, and richer in taste than Worcester sauce as the Japanese brown sauce contains various fruit purees in addition to vegetables.